Atlético Madrid: Ownership

-In 1992, Spain’s new Sports Law forced all First and Second Division football clubs to convert into sports limited companies.
+In 1992, Spain's new Sports Law forced all First and Second Division football clubs to convert into sports limited companies.
 Atlético Madrid, led by president Jesús Gil since 1987, was teetering on the edge of bankruptcy.
 On the final day to comply, the club scraped together enough capital to meet the requirements.
 Days later, Gil and then–vice president Enrique Cerezo quietly seized control of the club without paying a single peseta.
 The maneuver was fraudulent, but it would take seven years for the so‑called Caso Atlético to reach court.

 In 1999, Gil, Cerezo, and then‑director general Miguel Ángel Gil were charged with fraud and embezzlement.
 The courts confirmed the crimes — but the statute of limitations had already expired.
-As a result, the shares remained in their hands, and the club’s ownership structure, born of a legal sleight of hand, was never undone.
+As a result, the shares remained in their hands, and the club's ownership structure, born of a legal sleight of hand, was never undone.

-Since 2003, Cerezo has served as the club’s president, while Miguel Ángel Gil Marín — son of former president Jesús Gil — has held the role of chief executive officer.
+Since 2003, Cerezo has served as the club's president, while Miguel Ángel Gil Marín — son of former president Jesús Gil — has held the role of chief executive officer.

 In 2015, the Chinese conglomerate Wanda Group purchased a 17% stake in Atlético Madrid.
 In 2017, Quantum Pacific Group, owned by Israeli billionaire Idan Ofer, acquired a 15% stake in the club.
 The following year, Wanda Group sold its entire holding to Quantum Pacific Group, raising the latter's ownership to 32%.

 After a 2021 capital increase, Gil Marín, Cerezo, and incoming investor Ares Management hold 66.98% of the shares through 'Atlético HoldCo'.

-In November 2025, it was announced that Apollo Sports Capital, a United States-based investment firm, would acquire a controlling stake in the club, with the transaction expected to be finalized in the first quarter of 2026.
+In November 2025, it was announced that Apollo Sports Capital, a United States-based investment firm, would acquire a controlling stake in the club.
 The agreement valued the club at approximately €2.2 billion.
 Additionally, it was confirmed that CEO Miguel Ángel Gil and president Enrique Cerezo would retain their respective roles following the acquisition.
+The transaction was finalized in March 2026.